Algebraically closed field: The field has no proper algebraic extension

 The field F is algebraically closed if and only if it has no proper algebraic extension.

 If F has no proper algebraic extension, let p(x) be some irreducible polynomial in F[x].
 Then the quotient of F[x] modulo the ideal generated by p(x) is an algebraic extension of F whose degree is equal to the degree of p(x).
 Since it is not a proper extension, its degree is 1 and therefore the degree of p(x) is 1.

 On the other hand, if F has some proper algebraic extension K, then the minimal polynomial of an element in K \ F is irreducible and its degree is greater than 1.

 The field has no proper finite extension

 The field F is algebraically closed if and only if it has no proper finite extension because if, within the previous proof, the term "algebraic extension" is replaced by the term "finite extension", then the proof is still valid.
-(Note that finite extensions are necessarily algebraic.)
+(Finite extensions are necessarily algebraic.)